Kernix13/beginner-git-commands/BEGINNER_GIT.md

 If you have not done so already, then you need to [download Git](https://git-scm.com/downloads 'Git download page') open the `.exe` file to install Git.
 Accept all the defaults during the install with the following two exceptions:

 1. _Choosing the default editor used by Git_.
-I chose VS Code but there is a way to set your default editor from Git Bash or the terminal (see below).
+I chose VS Code from the select list but there is a way to set your default editor from Git Bash or the terminal (see below).
-2. _Adjusting the name of the initial branch in new repositories_ by not choosing _Let Git decide_, and instead set it to _main_.
+2. _Adjusting the name of the initial branch in new repositories_ by not choosing _Let Git decide_, and instead set it to `main`.

 **NOTE**: You need Git Bash but that comes bundled with Git for Windows.